christyjohn/SpringBoot_Hibernate_Udemy/README.md

 But in no way I am simply pushing the downloaded code, all of the code has been typed by me and tested on my local computer (Just for proof I am changing the package names (The only reason for it)).

+And when possible I have come up with my on scenarios to replicatewhat Chad has been trying to do.
+For example in the initial stages when he is using Coach interfae and CricketCoach, TennisCoach etc. for implementation, I have substituted wiith Tutor interface and JavaTutor, SpringTutor etc. (Yeah!
+Yeah!
+Yeah!, I know not much ingenuity in there.
+Let me see if I can get more creative as we progress.)

-I may in future add some own code or unit testing to the same in future.
+I may in future add some of my own code or unit testing to the same in future.
-I will add the changes here as and when it happens.
+I will update the changes here as and when it happens.